-- Important clinical features of the disease: - A minority of patients will develop hypoxia and deteriorate very quickly, going from oxygen supplementation by oxygen to high flow nasal cannula to intubation within a few hours. - Initial CT chest made the right diagnosis in 96.1% of cases in one series.
-Most common findings were ground glass opacities, consolidations, vascular enlargement, interlobular septal thickening, and air bronchogram sign. - 2-10% of COVID-19 presented with GI symptoms, such as diarrhea, abdominal pain, and vomiting in 2% to 10% of cases. - Elevation of several serum inflammatory markers-IL-6, ferritin, LDH, CRP, D-dimer, and triglycerides, indicating the presence of a potent cytokine storm and secondary hemophagocytic lymphohistiocytosis. - Neutrophil-to-lymphocyte ratio (NLR) of ≥3.13 predicts disease progression - Lymphopenia and thrombocytopenia - Myocardial injury: in one study of 416 patients 0 admitted with COVID-19, 20% had evidence of cardiac injury as defined as elevated troponin.
-Patients with underlying cardiovascular disease and elevated troponin were found to have the highest mortality.23 Autopsies have revealed infiltration of myocardium by interstitial mononuclear inflammatory cells, evidencing a myocarditis.
-ARDS, myocarditis, sympathetic hyperactivity, hypercoagulable state, and the cvtokine storm all contribute to direct myocardial injury, mismatch myocardial oxygen supply/demand and plaque rupture, leading to increase in the risk of myocardial infarction, arrhythmias and heart failure.25
+- Endothelial injury: Autopsy studies have demonstrated the presence of viral inclusions in endothelial cells and evidence of inflammation involving endothelial cells of the lungs, heart, kidney and liver suggesting an important role for endothelial dysfunction the pathogenesis of COVID-related organ failure21. - Important clinical features of the disease: - A minority of patients will develop hypoxia and deteriorate very quickly, going from oxygen supplementation by oxygen to high flow nasal cannula to intubation within a few hours. - Initial CT chest made the right diagnosis in 96.1% of cases in one series.22 Most common findings were ground glass opacities, consolidations, vascular enlargement, interlobular septal thickening, and air bronchogram sign. - 2-10% of COVID-19 presented with GI symptoms, such as diarrhea, abdominal pain, and vomiting in 2% to 10% of cases.23 - Elevation of several serum inflammatory markers-IL-6, ferritin, LDH, CRP, D-dimer, and triglycerides, indicating the presence of a potent cytokine storm and secondary hemophagocytic lymphohistiocytosis. - Neutrophil-to-lymphocyte ratio (NLR) of ≥3.13 predicts disease progression - Lymphopenia and thrombocytopenia - Myocardial injury: in one study of 416 patients 0 admitted with COVID-19, 20% had evidence of cardiac injury as defined as elevated troponin.21 Patients with underlying cardiovascular disease and elevated troponin were found to have the highest mortality.24 Autopsies have revealed infiltration mvocardium bv interstitial of mononuclear inflammatory cells, evidencing a myocarditis.25 ARDS, myocarditis, sympathetic hyperactivity, hypercoagulable state, and the cytokine storm all contribute to direct myocardial myocardial injury, mismatch oxygen supply/demand and plaque rupture, leading to increase in the risk of myocardial infarction, arrhythmias and heart failure.26 with COVID-19, 2) vulnerable patient populations (older adults, immunocompromised state, chronic medical conditions (e.g., HTN, DM, CKD, lung, heart disease), 3) HCP who had close contact with a COVID19 suspect or positive patient within 14 days of symptom onset (close contact= being within 6 feet for a prolonged period of time or direct contact with secretions of COVID-19 case, while not using recommended PPE).